hyl3rid/blog/data/blog/frenchtoast.md

 - In a frying pan, heat coconut oil.
 - Dip the preferred bread slice in the mixture so that it is completely damp with it.
 Place this bread on a frying pan and let it cook for a minute or two.
 Flip and cook the other side until it gets a golden color.
 - Repeat this step with all the bread slices.
-- Serve the vegan French toast with homemade blackberry jelly.
+- Serve the vegan French toast with homemade blueberry jelly.
 Enjoy!